allenkei/allenkei.github.io/README.md

 - Computer Vision & Natural Language Processing

-My research has also been advised by [Prof. Mark Handcock](https://handcock.github.io), [Prof. Ying Nian Wu](http://www.stat.ucla.edu/~ywu/research.html), and many other collaborators.
+My research has also been advised by [Prof. Mark Handcock](https://handcock.github.io) and [Prof. Ying Nian Wu](http://www.stat.ucla.edu/~ywu/research.html) at UCLA and many other amazing collaborators.